anoop-pm/Scraptwitter/README.md

 # Scraptwitter

-This application for Scrap twitter data and create a dataframe to download different formate .
+This application is for Scrap Twitter data and creating a data frame to download different formats.

 To get the real facts on Twitter, you want to scrape the data from Twitter.
-You Need to Scrape the data like (date, id, url, tweet content, user,reply count, retweet count,language, source, like count etc) from twitter.
+You Need to Scrape the data like (date, id, URL, tweet content, user, reply count, retweet count, language, source, like count, etc) from Twitter.

 ## Build with